idolactivities/vtuber-things/docs/guides/clipper.md

 Clipper is a handy script that allows you to create subtitled (or unsubtitled) clips from a longer video, directly from Aegisub.

+Create your subtitles as normal, then use commented lines to select the parts of the video to clip.
+Run Clipper on those lines, and the subtitles will be added onto the video ("hardsubbed") and the selected parts of the video will be cut out and joined together into a new video file.

 ## Requirements

 The only requirements are 64-bit Windows 7 (or better) and Aegisub.